 03:30 pm – 07:30 pm

 We are happy to submit claims for services directly to your health insurance carrier.
-The amount you will have to pay for a service will depend on depend on several things: 1) whether your insurance has contracted with us and recognizes us as an in-network provider, or if they have not contracted with us and therefore they classify us as an out-of-network provider; 2) whether or not your plan pays for out-of-network benefits; and 3) the amount your insurance plan has determined you will have to pay for your deductible, co-insurance, and co-payment.
+The amount you will have to pay for a service will depend on several things: 1) whether your insurance has contracted with us and recognizes us as an in-network provider, or if they have not contracted with us and therefore they classify us as an out-of-network provider; 2) whether or not your plan pays for out-of-network benefits; and 3) the amount your insurance plan has determined you will have to pay for your deductible, co-insurance, and co-payment.

 InTouch will gladly verify your benefits with your insurance carrier.
 Unfortunately, all insurance carriers communicate a disclaimer after they provide a benefit quote to providers.
-Because your insurance plan is purchased and managed by you (either through the market place or your employer), you have access to the most up-to-date benefit information which we may not have.
+Because your insurance plan is purchased and managed by you (either through the marketplace or your employer), you have access to the most up-to-date benefit information which we may not have.
 This means that, though we do our best to provide you with information about what you will be required to pay, the best way to be sure you have accurate information is to call the member services number on the back of your insurance card to ask them what you can expect your out-of-pocket costs to be.
-In order to help you be equipped to have a benefits conversation with your insurance company, we have provided some terminology information below.
+To help you be equipped to have a benefits conversation with your insurance company, we have provided some terminology information below.

-At InTouch we do our best to work with patients so that you can receive the services you need.
-We are happy to contract directly with patients on a fee, and in many cases we are able to reduce your fee by as much as 30% of our standard fees.
+At InTouch, we do our best to work with patients so that you can receive the services you need.
+We are happy to contract directly with patients on a fee, and in many cases, we are able to reduce your fee by as much as 30% of our standard fees.